yindia/githook/README.md

 ### Providers

-The `providers` section configures the webhook endpoints for each Git provider.
+The `providers` section configures webhook endpoints and SCM auth for each Git provider.

 ```yaml
 providers: